-The Mayor shall appoint and may remove an Administrative Assistant.
-The Administrative Assistant shall be chosen on the basis of his/her administrative qualifications, character, education, training and experience.
-The Administrative Assistant shall hold at least a baccalaureate degree with a minimum of one (1) year of experience in public administration (federal, state, or municipal) or private business or industry in a responsible management, supervisory capacity; or he/she shall hold at least an associate degree with a minimum of two (2) years of such experience; or in lieu of a college degree, shall have a minimum of four (4) years of such experience.
+The Mayor shall appoint and may remove an Administrative AssistantChief of Staff.
+The Administrative AssistantChief of Staff shall be chosen on the basis of his/her administrative qualifications, character, education, training and experience.
+The Administrative AssistantChief of Staff shall hold at least a baccalaureate degree with a minimum of one (1) year of experience in public administration (federal, state, or municipal) or private business or industry in a responsible management, supervisory capacity; or he/she shall hold at least an associate degree with a minimum of two (2) years of such experience; or in lieu of a college degree, shall have a minimum of four (4) years of such experience.

-The Mayor may, from time to time, delegate to the Administrative Assistant, such administrative powers or duties vested in the Mayor as the Mayor deems appropriate, and any powers or duties so delegated may be increased or diminished only by the Mayor.
-The Mayor may, from time to time, terminate the delegation of any powers or duties to the Administrative Assistant, but all acts of the Administrative Assistant pursuant to the delegation of such powers or duties which are performed prior to termination shall be and remain the acts of the Mayor.
+The Mayor may, from time to time, delegate to the Administrative AssistantChief of Staff, such administrative powers or duties vested in the Mayor as the Mayor deems appropriate, and any powers or duties so delegated may be increased or diminished only by the Mayor.
+The Mayor may, from time to time, terminate the delegation of any powers or duties to the Administrative AssistantChief of Staff, but all acts of the Administrative AssistantChief of Staff pursuant to the delegation of such powers or duties which are performed prior to termination shall be and remain the acts of the Mayor.

-The powers and duties delegated shall include, but shall not be limited to, the following:
+The powers and duties delegated may shall include, but shall not be limited to, the following:

-- (a) Serving as personnel officer and administering the merit system, the Administrative Assistant, subject to the approval of the Mayor, may delegate these duties to a Personnel Director/Director of Human Resources; - (b) Serving as intergovernmental grantsman by researching, preparing, and submitting required applications for programs pertinent to the well being of the City; - (c) Assisting the Mayor in the supervision of all offices, departments, and other agencies of the City; - (d) Serving as public information officer and handling citizen comments; - (e) Exercising such other powers and performing such other duties as the Mayor may prescribe.
+(a) Serving as personnel officer and administering the merit system, the Administrative AssistantChief of Staff, subject to the approval of the Mayor, may delegate these duties to a Personnel Director/Director of Human Resources;

+- (b) Serving as intergovernmental grantsman by researching, preparing, and submitting required applications for programs pertinent to the well being of the City; - (c) Assisting the Mayor in the supervision of all offices, departments, and other agencies of the City; - (d) Serving as public information officer and handling citizen comments; - (e) Exercising such other powers and performing such other duties as the Mayor may prescribe.

-The Administrative Assistant or a designee of the Administrative Assistant, both of whom are subject to the approval of the Mayor shall be responsible for the day-to-day administrative supervision in personnel matters of all full-time and part-time employees of all Boards and Commissions.
+The Administrative AssistantChief of Staff or a designee of the Administrative AssistantChief of Staff, both of whom are subject to the approval of the Mayor shall be responsible for the day-to-day administrative supervision in personnel matters of all full-time and part-time employees of all Boards and Commissions.
 Such supervision shall not be deemed to infringe upon the authority of such Boards and Commissions granted by this Charter.

-The Administrative Assistant shall devote his/her full time to the duties of his/her office.
+The Administrative AssistantChief of Staff shall devote his/her full time to the duties of his/her office.